Gunjan5308A/Gunjan5308A/README.md

 # About Me

-I am a AI/ML developer, i have worked on wide range of AI application from training to making automaition systems.
+I am a AI/ML developer, i have worked on wide range of AI application from training to making automation systems.

 ---